The Invisible Skill Most Pilots Miss!

 • yaw becomes harder to control

-• footage shows visible wobble
+• Footage shows a visible wobble

-Maintaining altitude through turns
+Maintaining altitude through turns:

 • stabilizes movement